laurieluo/C-Cpp-Code-Similarity-Comparsion/README.md

 ## C/C++ Code Similarity Comparision Tool

-#### This is a final project of C++ Advanced Language Programming Course, School of Cyber Security, Beijing University of Posts and Telecommunications
-#### Group 6 members: Redamancy Macchiato, Yinxiao Chen, Jasster Jiang, Yuting Zhang, Sandm Jin, Laurie Luo

 ### Outline:
 The core part of the program is built with c++, and the visualization is implemented with web pages.
 The code similarity comparison is divided into content comparison and process comparison (AST similarity).